kylepauloguinto/budgetApp/README.md

   - `budgetApp` - Main application directory.
     - `static` - Holds all static files.
-      - `css` - Contain all css files for styling the website.
+      - `style.css` - Contain all css files for styling the website.
       - `index.js` - Contains all JavaScript files for manipulating the DOM with ajax functionalities.
       - `logo.png` - Logo of the application.
     - `Templates` - Holds all html files.